Viktoria Adelheid of Schleswig-Holstein-Sonderburg-Glücksburg, Duchess of Saxe-Coburg and Gotha

 Viktoria Adelheid and her family in 1918; Photo Credit – Wikipedia

 After World War I, Charles Edward abdicated from the throne of the Duchy of Saxe-Coburg and Gotha.
 During the period between the two World Wars, Charles Edward became active in the Nazi Party.
 In 1932, Princess Sibylla, the daughter of Charles Edward and Viktoria Adelheid, married Prince Gustaf Adolf of Sweden, Duke of Västerbotten.
 As Sibylla’s father was a prominent member of the Nazi Party, the wedding almost was a state affair.
 Adolf Hitler, who would soon become the German Chancellor, wrote a letter to Sibylla’s father congratulating the couple.
 The civil service was held on October 19, 1932, at Veste Castle in Coburg with the Nazi mayor of Coburg officiating, followed by a large reception, which included a torchlight procession of 4,000 members of the Nazi party.
-The religious wedding was held on the following day at St. Moritz Church in Coburg.
+The religious wedding was held the following day at St. Moritz Church in Coburg.
 During the wedding festivities, numerous swastikas and other Nazi symbols could be seen throughout Coburg.
 The Nazi connection did not sit well with the Swedish people, and the groom’s grandfather King Gustaf V of Sweden, protesting Coburg’s close relation to the Nazi Party, refused to attend the wedding.

 Pre-wedding activities 1932 from left to right: Charles Edward, Crown Prince Gustaf Adolf of Sweden, Princess Sibylla (bride), Prince Gustaf Adolf (groom), Crown Princess Louise of Sweden, Viktoria Adelheid; Photo Credit – Wikipedia

 Three sons of Charles Edward and Viktoria Adelheid served in the German armed forces during World War II and their son Hubertus was killed in action in 1943.
 After the end of World War II, Charles Edward was placed under house arrest on June 4, 1945, at his residence, the Veste Coburg, because of his Nazi sympathies.
 Charles Edward and Viktoria Adelheid were housed in a stable cottage on the grounds of the Veste Coburg.
 Charles Edward’s sister Princess Alice, Countess of Athlone and her husband the 1st Earl of Athlone came to Coburg to plead for his release but were unsuccessful.
-However, they were able to successfully negotiate for an improvement in the couple’s living conditions.
+However, they successfully negotiated for an improvement in the couple’s living conditions.
 Charles Edward and Viktoria Adelheid were able to move into a part of one of their own houses, close to the market where it was easier for them to do their own shopping.

 Several times Charles Edward faced trial for his alleged Nazi activities.
 His relatives insisted that his support of the Nazis had not been for ideological reasons, but because Charles Edward believed Hitler could save Germany from Communism, and that he had confined himself to the humanitarian activities of the German Red Cross.
 In 1949, a denazification appeals court classified Charles Edward as a Nazi Follower, Category IV.
 He was heavily fined and almost bankrupted.